squirrels-analytics/squirrels-analytics.github.io/docs/docs/guides/sql-injection.md

 WHERE product_name LIKE '%{{ ctx.search_input }}%'
 ```

 The `_value_do_not_touch` attribute is meant to be a private field of `squirrels.TextValue`.
 No Squirrels developer should be accessing this field unless they are intentionally trying to be a bad actor.
-Look out for this during code reviews.
+Look out for this during code reviews!

 ## Testing for SQL Injection